plone/ansible-playbook/docs/vagrant.rst

   config.vm.network "forwarded_port", guest: 8080, host: 9080
   config.vm.network "forwarded_port", guest: 4949, host: 5949

-Note that when you use host port 1080 to connect to guest host 80, the virtual hosting will not work correctly.
+Note that when you use host port 1080 to connect to guest port 80, the virtual hosting will not work correctly.
 You'll get the homepage, but links -- including those to stylesheets and JS resources, will be wrong.
 So, you can't really test virtual host rewriting via Vagrant.